fin3ss3g0d/evilgophish/README.md

 - The live feed page hooks a websocket for events with `JavaScript` and you **DO NOT** need to refresh the page.
 If you refresh the page, you will **LOSE** all events up to that point.

+## A Word About Phishlets

+I will add `phishlets` to this repository at my own discretion.
+There should be no expectation of me creating `phishlets` as part of this repository, you are expected to create your own. ***DO NOT OPEN ISSUES IN THIS REPOSITORY FOR PHISHLETS***

 ## A Word About The Evilginx3 Update

 On `May 10, 2023` [Kuba Gretzky](https://github.com/kgretzky) updated `evilginx` `2.4.0` to version `3.0.0`.
 You can find a detailed blog post about changes to the tool here: [evilginx3+mastery](https://breakdev.org/evilginx-3-0-evilginx-mastery/).
 Most notably, changes to the `phishlet` file format will most likely break `phishlets` before version `3.0.0` and they will have to be rewritten.
 While it may be work to rewrite them, there are added benefits with the new `phishlet` file format.
-Documentation on the `phishlet` format for version `3.0.0` can be found here: [Phishlet Format v3.0.0](https://help.evilginx.com/docs/phishlet-format). `Phishlets` in the legacy format will still be kept in this repository in the folder `evilginx3/legacy_phishlets`. `Phishlets` compatible with version `3.x.x` will be stored in `evilginx3/phishlets` in the private version of this repository for sponsors.
-Please refer to: [A Word About Sponsorship](#a-word-about-sponsorship)
+Documentation on the `phishlet` format for version `3.0.0` can be found here: [Phishlet Format v3.0.0](https://help.evilginx.com/docs/phishlet-format). `Phishlets` in the legacy format will still be kept in this repository in the folder `evilginx3/legacy_phishlets`. `Phishlets` compatible with version `3.0.0` will be stored in `evilginx3/phishlets`.
+Not all of the legacy `phishlets` have been converted to version `3.x.x` format yet, I will continue to update them as time allows!

 ## Debugging